The Dry Ten Martini Problem for Sturmian Hamiltonians: Introduction and main results

 \end{enumerate} The connected components of $\R\backslash\sigma(\Ham)$ are called \emph{spectral gaps} (or just gaps).
-As pointed out above, the IDS is constant on the spectral gaps.
-The values that the IDS attains at the gaps (so-called gap labels) are given in our first main theorem - solving the Dry Ten Martini Problem for Sturmian Hamiltonians. \begin{thm} [All gaps are there] For all $\alpha\in[0,1]\setminus\Q$ and $V\in\R\setminus\{0\}$,
+Since the IDS is constant on the spectral gaps, and attains different values at different gaps, these values are commonly called \emph{gap labels}.
+Our main theorem determines the set of appearing gap labels and thus solves the dry ten Martini problem for Sturmian Hamiltonians. \begin{thm} [All gaps are there] For all $\alpha\in[0,1]\setminus\Q$ and $V\in\R\setminus\{0\}$,

 \end{thm}